Why Potlucks are the Perfect Alternative to Expensive Dinners With Friends

 All you need to worry about is chatting with your guests and enjoying your budget-friendly, low-maintenance, stress-free dinner party.

-Grace Schweizer is a junior writer at The Penny Hoarder.
+Grace Schweizer is an email content writer at The Penny Hoarder.
 She’s dreaming of a potluck dinner made up of only brownies.